Skip to main content

 Overview

-• Contract-to-Contract Communication: Smart contracts can call functions on other chains
+• Contract-to-contract communication: Smart contracts can trigger function calls on other chains

-• Trustless Communication: Cryptographic verification of all cross-chain messages
+• Trustless communication: Cryptographic verification of all cross-chain messages via Merkle proofs

 Message Structure